 Upper East Side

 One visit to the neighborhood will show you why it’s so popular.
 Here you can find a peaceful residential vibe while still being close to downtown.
-The streets are filled with culinary and shopping delights that keep a steady stream of visitors coming back every weekend.
-Then there’s the ease of transportation which makes it trouble-free to go to and from almost any point in the city.
+The streets filled; with culinary and shopping delights that keep a steady stream of visitors coming back every weekend.
+Then there’s the ease of transportation; it makes it trouble-free to go to and from almost any point in the city.
 It’s also the home of High Lane Park, the Chelsea Market Emporium, the Chelsea Piers Sports Complex, and a host of art galleries and high-class restaurants.
 If you have the funds to buy an investment here, then you’re sure to have no trouble finding a buyer.

 Most of the properties consist of two and three-family row houses, with the average rent being $2470.
-This is about $530 less than Williamsburg, but with lots of demand, you shouldn’t have any trouble finding tenants.
+It is about $530 less than Williamsburg, but with lots of demand, you shouldn’t have any trouble finding tenants.
 The current median sales price now is $600,258, down 11% from last year.
-Some investors are already taking notice of its potential for purchasing rehabs, which can be sold for a nice profit once the work is finished.
+Some investors are already taking notice of its potential for purchasing rehabs, which can be sold for a nice profit once the work has finished.
 As more of these purchases go ahead, we can expect to see a steady increase in home values.
-With potential growth like that ahead, a buy-and-hold strategy could yield strong returns.
+With potential growth like that forward, a buy-and-hold strategy could yield substantial returns.

 In July last year, the Disney ABC Television Group acquired a massive development at 4 Hudson Square for $650 million.
-Google also acquired a huge site last year which it expects to have up and running as its primary New York HQ by 2020.
+Google also bought a colossal site last year, which it expects to have up and running as its primary New York HQ by 2020.
 There’s even a $27 million facelift project in the works by a team of design firms.
 They aim to add more open spaces while improving traffic flow and making the area more pedestrian-friendly.
-With such big names and large condo development projects in the works, we can expect huge price increases ahead.
+With such big names and large condo development projects in the works, we can expect substantial price increases ahead.

 Most of the housing inventory consists of co-ops, condos, and brownstones, with the median price for Q2, were $1,421,250.
 Sales data from over the years shows that the area goes through regular spikes and dips in sales prices.
 If an investor can time a purchase right here, then they stand to make a great return.
 One thing’s for sure anyway; those home values are steadily going up year after year.
 So, the sooner you can get in the door, the better.

 Adjacent to West Village, and with much of the same culture, lies Greenwich.
-It’s a lively and vibrant area with Washington Square being its heart and soul.
-Much of the population is made up of university students who can be found crowding its streets every day.
+It’s a lively and vibrant area, with Washington Square being its heart and soul.
+Much of the population made up of university students is found crowding its streets every day.
 It’s also the home of many well-known actors and media personalities.
 Market prices are pretty high, but you’ve got a lot of options with brownstones, pre-war buildings, walk-ups, and luxury high-rises.

-Anyone considering an investment here should be aware that there could be changes to zoning laws in the near future.
+Anyone considering an investment here should be aware that there could be changes to zoning laws soon.
 The Department of City Planning is currently debating amendments to outdated zoning laws.
 These changes could see the removal of a rarely-enforced restriction on ground floor retail tenancy.
-Something that while rarely enforced, is enough to make investors and lenders a bit nervous.
+Something that, while rarely enforced, is enough to make investors and lenders a bit nervous.
 Especially at a time when storefront vacancies are so high that they may be threatening residential real estate sales.

-What these developments will mean for the future is hard to say, but any interested investor will want to keep a close eye on them.
-If the changes are made, then there could be a new rush for development that could mark a new era in the neighborhood.
+What these developments will mean for the future is hard to say; any interested investor will want to keep a close eye on them.
+If the changes made, then there could be a new rush for development that could mark a new era in the neighborhood.

 The East Village has a storied history and remains one of the city’s most culturally rich neighborhoods.
-Gentrification has been heavy here, but it’s still managed to hold onto a particular artistic spirit and eccentricity that makes it special.
-Here you’ll find a mix of enduring old school spots and the new class of restaurants, cafes, vintage stores and bars that are popping up on every street.
+Gentrification has been in effect for some time.
+Despite it’s still managed to hold onto a particular artistic spirit and eccentricity that makes it unique.
+Here you’ll find a mix of enduring old school spots and the new class of restaurants, cafes, vintage stores, and bars that are popping up on every street.
 In short, there’s plenty here to keep someone busy.
 The nightlife is a particular draw with enough dive bars, cocktail bars, and tiki bars to keep even the most committed Friday Nighter busy for years to come.

 Based on all that, any investment here will want to be towards a rent-out.
 Most of the population consists of young professionals and students, with half the population being under 34.
 As such, you’d be wise to find something that will cater to their needs.
 Median sales prices for Q2 this year is at $1,130,000, a 33% increase year-over-year.
 The housing inventory consists of high-end condos, low rise walk-up apartments, pre-war buildings, and townhouses.
 About 80% of the housing are rentals, and with constant demand by new arrivals, you’ll have little trouble finding tenants.